collinschwantes/Annotated_Ultras/README.md

 15. Copy the remaining text and paste it into the file `svg.html` that lives in the **_includes** folder
     - You can use TextEdit for this as well
     - If there is already text in the `svg.html` file, replace it with the new svg text
-16. Upload the folder to the server or create a `gh-pages` branch.
+16. Upload the `_site` folder to a server or create a `gh-pages` branch that contains the full project.
 Pat yourself on the back.
+    - If you have questions about generatng the _site folder, see the [above](# Running the site)